 - Must not deal with or diminish the value of assets or funds

 - Must ringfence relevant funds in an appropriate account

 - Provide list of customers and trading providers to the authority

-“Inspire must not carry on any regulated activity or any business activity that is carried on in connection with a regulated activity, or held out as being for the purposes of a regulated activity (including not initiating any further business), without the prior written consent of the Authority,” the insurer wrote on its website.
+“Inspire must not carry on any regulated activity or any business activity that is carried on in connection with a regulated activity, or held out as being for the purposes of a regulated activity (including not initiating any further business), without the prior written consent of the Authority,” the regulator wrote on its website.

 “Customers are encouraged to contact their insurer directly to confirm the status of their insurance policy.
 Details of who this is can be found on your policy schedule, which summarises your insurance policy.”